DoktorCranium/42bsd/README.md

 ```
   apt install uml-utilities bridge-utils
 ```
-The networking sciprt (run this prior SIMH exution) is as follows Adjust according to your needs
+The networking sciprt (run this prior SIMH exution) is as follows.
+Adjust according to your needs
 ```
   #Setup tap and bridge